OpenNebula/one-swap/README.md

 # OneSwap

 OneSwap is a command-line tool designed to simplify migrating Virtual Machines from vCenter to OpenNebula.
-It supports `virt-v2v` and `qemu-img` conversion, and is able to import Open Virtual Appliances (OVAs) previously exported from vCenter/ESXi environments.
+It supports `virt-v2v` and `qemu-img` conversion and is able to import Open Virtual Appliances (OVAs) previously exported from vCenter/ESXi environments.

 OneSwap has been used in the field with a 96% success rate in converting VMs automatically, greatly simplifying and speeding up the migration process.